dblock/code.dblock.org/_posts/2011/2011-03-27-a-rake-task-for-copying-mongodb-databases.markdown

 comments: true
 dblog_post_id: 189
 ---
 Now that we have a staging and a production environment, we want to copy all production data to staging at the same time as we push new code to staging via continuous integration.
-While our code has to generally be resilient to data schema changes – we use NoSQL MongoDB – we don’t want to be in the business of carrying backward compatibility code for too long.
-Instead, we create data migrations that can run after the new code has been deployed and kill the backward compatibility parts with a future commit after we’ve made sure the data has been properly converted.
+While our code has to generally be resilient to data schema changes – we use NoSQL MongoDB – we don't want to be in the business of carrying backward compatibility code for too long.
+Instead, we create data migrations that can run after the new code has been deployed and kill the backward compatibility parts with a future commit after we've made sure the data has been properly converted.

 The entire continuous integration and continuous deployment process looks like this.